lobophf/novo_templace_CN/README.md

 $ git clone git@github.com:centraldeperiodicos/template_tex_ciencia_e_natura.git
 $ cd cnc-paper
 ```
-For first-time use of the files in this project, making the `cript.sh` executable is necessary.
+For first-time use of the files in this project, making the `script.sh` executable is necessary.
 ```sh
 $ chmod +x script.sh
 ```